andikleen/simple-pt/README.md

   over the PT hardware with --force -d.
 * When configuring the driver manually you need to manually reset any parameters you do not want anymore. sptcmd takes care of that automatically.
 # Limitations:

 * When kernel tracing is disabled (-K) multiple processes cannot be distinguished by the decoder.

 * Enabling/Disabling tracing causes the kernel to modify itself, which can cause the PT decoder to lose synchronization. sptcmd disables trace points.
-Use --no-kernel when needed.
-This can sometimes affect the test suite.
+Workaround is to keep trace points running after the trace ends with -k, or disable kernel tracing. his can sometimes affect the test suite.
+If this happens try "tester -k"

 * sptcmd does not continuously save side band data, so events at the beginning of a trace may not be saved.
 For complex workloads it may be needed to increase the trace buffers